 There are a couple of methods of treating mums with crown gall, but inspecting plants before planting can help prevent the spread of the disease in the garden.
 Often, nursery stock is already contaminated with the disease, which can be seen early in the roots of new plants.

 In greenhouse situations, a creosote or copper-based product is used to some effect.
-In the home garden, use of such products is not recommended and it is best to dig out and destroy any affected plant.
+In the home garden, the use of such products is not recommended and it is best to dig out and destroy any affected plants.

-Before planting any susceptible stock in the soil again, solarize it to kill the bacteria and avoid re-infection in your garden.
+Before planting any susceptible stock in the soil again, solarize the soil to kill the bacteria and avoid re-infection in your garden.
 A useful pre-planting chrysanthemum crown gall treatment is to dip the roots of a new plant into Agrobacterium radiobacter, a biological control that essentially inoculates your plant.
-This can be hard to source, however, but good sanitation, crop rotation and inspection of new plants is usually sufficient.
+This can be hard to source, however, but good sanitation, crop rotation, and inspection of new plants are usually sufficient.